 The process of detoxing from a substance has physical and mental repercussions.
 As a person cleanses the body of substances, the body reacts, sometimes harshly.
-This makes the detox process arduous and painful for many patients.
-In particular, detoxing from opioid substances requires professional assistance, as it can cause serious mental and physical reactions, some even life threatening.
+This can make the detox process painful for many patients.
+In particular, detoxing from opioid substances typically requires professional assistance, as it can cause serious mental and physical reactions, some that are even life-threatening.
 Detox centers are staffed by professionals who know how to help patients through the different parts of the process.
-Rather than go at it alone, you are advised to work with a Denver drug detox or Denver alcohol detox center.
-That safe detox decision can save your life, both in the short term and long term.
+Rather than attempt detox alone, it is highly recommended to work with a Denver drug detox or Denver alcohol detox center.
+That safe detox decision can save a life, both in the short term and the long term.

-It’s a great idea to attend recovery meetings during and after treatment.
-These meetings provide ongoing support and additional skills that can be taught for those who have struggled with addiction.
-From Alcoholics Anonymous and Narcotics Anonymous to SMART Recovery programs, these meetings take place across the United States and are open to anyone who would like to attend.
-They are all free, non-denominational and proven to be effective.
+Attending recovery meetings after treatment can be beneficial to recovery.
+These meetings provide ongoing support and additional skills that can be taught for those who are overcoming their addiction.
+From Alcoholics Anonymous and Narcotics Anonymous to Self Management and Recovery Training (SMART) programs, these meetings take place across the United States and are open to anyone who would like to attend.
+They are free, non-denominational and effective for many people.
 Choosing which one to attend depends on personal preferences and which program best relates to your current situation.

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous meetings are designed to help with alcohol sobriety.
 The group setting gives recovering alcoholics the chance to share their stories and relate to others.
-Discussions at the meetings offer new information and constant reminders of how to stay sober.
-Being around like-minded people on a regular basis helps many stay focused on the future and avoid old habits.
+Discussions at the meetings offer new information and constant reminders of how to continue a life of sobriety.
+Being around like-minded people on a regular basis helps many individuals stay focused on the future and avoid old habits.
 The supportive nature of AA, as well as its spirituality based teachings, have helped countless people regain their foothold on life.
-Whether treatment is received at a Denver alcohol rehab center or any other facility, AA meetings can help individuals stay sober for a lifetime.
-Some of the Denver meeting venues include:

 - York Street Club